dalekunce/oh-gee-whiz/README.md

 # Oh GEE Whiz

 This application/api is a standalone node.js app that talks to a MSSQL database via tedious and tedious promises and returns KML and GeoJSON for a given valid SQL query.

 ## Install Application

-Edit the credentials and settings in `config_examples.json` and save as `config.json` in the root directory of the application.
+Edit the database credentials and settings in `config_examples.json` and save as `config.json` in the root directory of the application.

 ``` json
 {